 Did you help someone today?

-In our recent study, my colleagues and I examined teenagers’ prosocial behavior in their everyday interactions with friends and romantic partners.
+In our 2018 study, my colleagues and I examined teenagers’ prosocial behavior in their everyday interactions with friends and romantic partners.
 Our goal was to understand whether giving help is particularly mood-enhancing for youth with depressive symptoms.

 We recruited 99 late adolescents from the community around us in Los Angeles.
 Most of them were high school students or recent high school graduates.
 First we assessed their depressive symptoms in the lab so we could find out how they’d been feeling the prior couple weeks.

 Then we asked them to complete 10 consecutive days of short surveys at home.
 Each of the 10 days, participants told us whether they helped out their friends or romantic partners – things like doing them a favor, or making them feel important.
 They also reported their own mood.

 On days that teens helped their friends or dating partners, they experienced increased positive mood.
 Even if their mood wasn’t great the day before or if they themselves didn’t receive any social support that day, helping someone else was still related to a boost in their spirits.